 Descendancy Members: Lineal descendants of Dakota (Mdewakanton, Sisseton, Wahpeton, or Wapekute) who were located in Mendota, Minnesota as set forth in the below censuses, who are at least 18 years of age:

+James McLaughlin’s 1899 “Census of Mdewakanton Sioux of Minnesota”

+Mendota Indian Census for the years 1900 and 1930

+Any one or more of U.S. Censuses for Mendota for the years 1900 through 1930

-3These members shall be considered full voting members and have the right to vote on all issues after becoming active members.
+These members shall be considered full voting members and have the right to vote on all issues after becoming active members.

 NOTE: Charter Members are descendancy members, whose names appear, or are entitled to appear, on the official census roll of the Mendota Mdewakanton Dakota Tribe of Minnesota as of May 1, 1997, provided that within one year from the adoption and approval of this Constitution and Bylaws, additions and deletions may be made in said roll and supplement by the Tribal members subject to the approval of the Secretary of the Interior.